Türkiye

 Not significant

-Türkiye has a small LULUCF sink of 57 MtCO2e in 2020 while Türkiye’s total emissions (incl.
-LULUCF) were 467 MtCO2e.
-The sink is diminishing, due in a large part to the government’s increase in wood production in recent years (Climate Transparency, 2022).
+Türkiye had a small LULUCF sink of 47 MtCO2 in 2021, while Türkiye’s total emissions were 517.2 MtCO2 (incl.
+LULUCF).
+The sink is diminishing, however, due in large part to the government’s increase in wood production (Climate Transparency, 2022).
 Türkiye has also suffered from increasingly severe wildfires in recent years (Global Forest Watch, 2023).

 Latest publications